underscoreio/ditl-crm/README.md

 - `model.scala` gives the data model.
 - `main.scala` pulls everything together into a web server.

+Also:

+- `type-class.scala` contains the code used in the presentation for building up the idea of a type class.

+# Libraries and Concepts

+This code base makes use of:

+- [circe] to encode and decode JSON text into case classes.
+- [doobie] for database access.
+- [http4s] as a web server.

+It makes use of the types `Stream` and `Task`, which are concurrency concepts.
+These are from the [fs2] project.
+For example, `Task` describes an effect.
+The effect isn't performed until one of the `unsafeRun` methods is called.
+The http4s web server expects `Task` to be used, and arranges for them to be run on an appropriate thread pool.

 ## Credit

 This is in part a mash-up of parts from [Typelevel todomvc][tltodo], [http4s todomvc][htodo], and [Bulletin]